AelMalinka/Entropy/README.md

 	MoreExtraInfo(info)
 );
 ```
-to output all attched error information as well as exception::what()
+to output all attched error information as well as exception::what() when -DDEBUG
 ```C++
 try
 {